codetalker7/codetalker7.github.io/_pages/code.md

 - [`bat`](https://github.com/sharkdp/bat){:target="\_blank"}; can be thought of as a modern version of `cat`.
 - [`colorls`](https://github.com/athityakumar/colorls){:target="\_blank"}, a Ruby gem to beautify the `ls` command with colors and icons.
 - [`ripgrep`](https://github.com/BurntSushi/ripgrep){:target="\_blank"}: this is needed for `telescope.nvim` (which I discussed above).
+- [`tldr`](https://tldr.sh/) pages, can be thought of as a friendlier `man`.
+Try doing `tldr fzf`.
+Use this first to get a hang of the command before using `man`.
+- [`rclone`](https://rclone.org/).
+I highly recommend this tool.
+It's essentially `rsync`, but for cloud storage.
+Supports a lot of cloud providers.
+- [`git-secret`](https://sobolevn.me/git-secret/).
+This uses your GPG key to encrypt sensitive data, which you can then push to your repository.
+Highly recommended if you want to version-control sensitive data.

+> ##### Never push sensitive data to cloud storage.
+>
+> Make sure not to push any sensitive data (like passwords, token IDs, private keys) to any cloud storage, or even [private repositories](https://www.techradar.com/news/microsoft-github-account-reportedly-hit-in-huge-cyberattack).
+It's better to save encrypted versions of sensitive data instead; but even in that case, make sure to never make the encryption key public!
+{: .block-danger }

 ## Browser